GoogleCloudPlatform/flink-on-k8s-operator/docs/user_guide.md

 ## Deploy the operator to a Kubernetes cluster

-Deploy the Flink Operator to the Kubernetes cluster with
+Deploy the Flink Operator to the Kubernetes cluster with [Helm Chart Installation Instruction](https://github.com/GoogleCloudPlatform/flink-on-k8s-operator/blob/master/helm-chart/flink-operator/README.md) or with

 ```bash
 make deploy [FLINK_OPERATOR_NAMESPACE=<namespace>]